-The Laboratory's EMS was last reviewed by DOE-CH in February, 2015.
+The Laboratory's EMS was last reviewed by DOE-CH in February, 2015 to determine conformance to ISO14001:2004.
 The Laboratory maintains a strong recycling program and culture and strives to help meet DOE sustainability goals.
 The review team identified two minor nonconformities based on the requirements of DOE O 436.1, Departmental Sustainability, as well as four opportunities for improvement.
 The nonconformities were addressed through corrective actions that have been completed and the identified opportunities for improvement have been integrated into the EMS.